Amraqu/AngelNumbers/README.md

 # AngelNumbers

-You can found out more about app in this website: https://onappstore.online/
+You can found out more about app on this website: https://onappstore.online/